Hi, I’m Simon and welcome to my Cash For Patriots review where we’ll be getting to the bottom of this specific question:

 The first gauge of any site is how they market themselves.
 Underhanded and deceptive techniques like these usually mean something’s not quite right.
 Even if Zach is offering us a genuine income opportunity here, this isn’t exactly how you go about building trust.

 Zach uses President Trump’s name to give his program more credibility, but Cash For Patriots has nothing to do with Trump and these checks are not

-Below that is a 45 minute long sales video where Zach tells you story after story of army veterans and retirees who are apparantly receiving $1000’s in checks each and every month, all because they enrolled in the Cash For Patriots Program.
+Below that is a 45-minute long sales video where Zach tells you story after story of army veterans and retirees who are apparently receiving $1000’s in checks each and every month, all because they enrolled in the Cash For Patriots Program.

 We’re given a whole list of names of people we’re supposed to believe have received $10,000’s, calling this is a golden opportunity: